Annual Guide to Jewish Genetic Diseases

 • Fanconi Anemia

 Fanconi anemia is a fatal, recessive disorder that causes bone marrow failure and possible birth defects.
-One in 87 people of Ashkenazic Jewish ancestry carries a Fanconi anemia gene.
-If both parents carry a defect in the same Fanconi anemia gene, each of their children has a 25% chance of having the disease.
+One in 90 people of Ashkenazi Jewish ancestry carries a Fanconi anemia gene.
+One in 32,000 has the disease.
 Many do not reach adulthood.

 • Gaucher Disease

 Glycogen is a carbohydrate that serves as one of the primary fuel reserves for the body’s energy needs.
 Stores of glycogen power the body during times of fasting and exercise.
 Glycogen storage disease type I (GSD I) is caused by an enzyme deficiency that prevents the body from completely breaking down the stored glycogen into glucose, which the body metabolizes.
 This progressive buildup of glycogen can cause impaired growth, bleeding problems and enlarged liver and kidneys.
-There are two main subtypes of GSD I, caused by mutations in two different genes.
-GSD Ia is the most common subtype in Caucasians, with a relatively high carrier frequency in Ashkenazi Jews.
+In Ashkenazi Jews, the carrier rate is 1 in 71 and 1 in 20,000 have the disease.

 There are several types of Joubert syndrome, caused by mutations in different genes.
-Joubert syndrome 2 is most common in Ashkenazni Jews, and is caused by a mutation in the TMEM216 gene.
+Joubert syndrome 2, is most common in Ashkenazi Jews, and is caused by a mutation in the TMEM216 gene.
 It is a rare neurological disorder characterized by multiple brain abnormalities, including the absence or underdevelopment of the cerebellar vermis — an area of the brain that controls balance and coordination.
+The carrier rate is 1 in 92; and 1 in 34,000 have the disease.

 • Mucolipidosis IV

 ML4, first described in 1974, is characterized by the deficiency of a transport protein that plays a crucial role in psychomotor development.
-One out of 100 Ashkenazic Jews is a carrier.
+One out of 100 Ashkenazi Jews is a carrier, but the disease rate is unclear because many cases may be confused with cerebral palsy or present with only mild symptoms.

 Niemann-Pick disease includes several subtypes, two of which (types A and B) stem from a deficiency of acid sphingomyelinase, an enzyme that breaks down a fatty substance called sphingomyelin.
 As a result of the enzyme deficiency, the unprocessed fat accumulates, mainly in the spleen, lymph nodes and brain.
-About one in 90 Ashkenazic Jews is a carrier of Niemann-Pick Type A, which is neuro-degenerative and leads to death by 2 or 3 years of age.
+About 1 in 100 Ashkenazi Jews is a carrier of Niemann-Pick Type A, which is neuro-degenerative and leads to death by 2 or 3 years of age.
+One in 40,000 have the disease.
 Type B is a milder disorder that does not affect the brain but results in complication of the liver, spleen, lungs and bone marrow.
 Additional variants of this enzyme deficiency exist, ranaging between types A and B in degree of severity.
 These depend on how much active acid sphingomyelinase is present in the cells to process the fats.

 Nonsyndromic hearing loss refers to non-progressive mild-to-profound sensorineural hearing impairment (which means the impairment stems from problems within the ear’s nerves) that is not associated with any other medical problems or physical abnormalities.
 There are many known causes of nonsyndromic hearing loss, many of which are genetic.
-DFNB1 accounts for fifty percent of all congenital, autosomal recessive nonsyndromic hearing loss.
+One in 20 to 1 in 25 are carriers and 1 in 1,700 has this hearing loss.
+DFNB1 accounts for half of all congenital, autosomal recessive nonsyndromic hearing loss.
 DFNB1 is most often caused by mutations in the GJB2 gene, which encodes the connexin 26 protein, and less frequently by mutations in the GJB6 gene, which encodes the connexin 30 protein.
 One specific mutation in the GJB2 gene is found most commonly in Ashkenazi Jews.

 Tay-Sachs disease is caused by the congenital absence of a vital enzyme, Hexosaminidase-A. Without the enzyme, the body cannot break down one of its fatty substances, which builds up abnormally in the brain and progressively impairs the central nervous system.
-The gene that causes the infantile form of the disease is present in about one in 27 Ashkenazic Jews in America.
-About one in 250 Sephardic Jews and people of non-Jewish descent are also carriers.
+The gene that causes the infantile form of the disease is present in about 1 in 30 Ashkenazi Jews in America.
+About 1 in 300 Sephardic Jews and people of non-Jewish descent are also carriers.

 Torsion dystonia (DYT1) is a progressive movement disorder characterized by sustained, twisting muscle spasms.
 With time, the frequency and duration of these spasms increases, leading to joint contractures and progressive disability.
 Spasms may be slow or rapid shock-like jerks, which are repetitive and may be rhythmic, and which are often made worse by voluntary movement, stress and fatigue.

 Red blood cells rely on the protein hemoglobin to transport oxygen from the lungs to the rest of the body.
 When genetic mutations prevent the production of the beta chain, one of two structures necessary to complete a hemoglobin protein, red blood cells aren’t produced in sufficient quantities, leading to anemia.
-Beta thalassemia is the most common inherited single gene disorder in the world.
+Globally, Beta thalassemia is the most common inherited single gene disorder.
 This disorder covers a spectrum of anemias, ranging in severity from mild (intermedia) to severe (thalassemia major or Cooley’s anemia).
 Individuals with thalassemia intermedia have some residual beta chain production, whereas those with thalassemia major have none.
 Beta thalassemia is most frequently seen in humid climates with a high incidence of malaria, such as Africa, the Mediterranean, the Middle East and Asia.
 This is due to the fact that being a carrier is thought to confer some resistance to malaria.
+For Sephardic Jews, the carrier rate varies by country of origin, for instance, 1 in 30 for Greeks and Italians and 1 in 10 for Iranians.

+Glycogen storage disease type III (GSD III) is caused by an enzyme deficiency that prevents liver and/or muscle tissue from completely breaking down stored glycogen into glucose, which the body metabolizes.
 Glycogen is a carbohydrate that serves as one of the primary fuel reserves for the body’s energy needs.
 Stores of glycogen power the body during times of fasting and exercise.
-Glycogen storage disease type III (GSD III) is caused by an enzyme deficiency that prevents liver and/or muscle tissue from completely breaking down the stored glycogen into glucose, which the body metabolizes.
-This progressive buildup of glycogen can cause muscle wasting and organ failure.
+The progressive buildup of glycogen caused by the enzyme deficiency can cause muscle wasting and organ failure.
 In the Sephardi community, GSD III is primarily found among Jews of North African descent.
+About 1 in 5,400 North African Jews have this disease and 1 in 35 are carriers.